aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/missing-features-in-openxml/generate-reports-populate-documents-with-data/insert-or-delete-rows-or-columns/_index.md

 fstream.Close();

 {{< /highlight >}}

 ## **Inserting Multiple Rows**
 Sometimes, developers may need to insert multiple rows into the worksheet.
 It can be done by calling the InsertRows method of the Cells collection.
 InsertRows method takes two parameters:

 - **Row Index**, the index of the row from where the new rows will be inserted
-- **Number of Rows**, total number of rows that need to be inserted
+- **Number of Rows**, the total number of rows that need to be inserted

 {{< highlight csharp >}}